 Our last stop was Cannonvale Beach, a family-friendly spot which is a great alternative to staying right in Airlie Beach.
-Only a few minutes drive (apparently longer if your transport of choice is a Segway), Cannonvale has numerous accommodation options, supermarkets and chain stores.
-While the beach itself has nothing on, say, Whitehaven Beach, it is a nice quiet place to spend the afternoon and boasts BBQ facilities and children’s playgrounds among other things.
+Only a few minutes drive from town (apparently longer if your transport of choice is a Segway), Cannonvale has numerous accommodation options, supermarkets and chain stores, as well BBQ facilities and children’s playgrounds down by the water.

 After sprawling out in the grass and soaking in the view, we headed back down the boardwalk, making a pit stop at Barcelona Tapas Bar and Cafe for an ice cold beer and some appetizers.
 While the seven kilometre tour usually ends back at Lions Park, we were in luck: Daniel wanted to go crocodile hunting.
 OK so that’s not exactly true, but when he saw the intrigue on our faces when he mentioned that crocodiles lurked in the water not too far away, he graciously agreed to take us there.

 As we silently stood along the marina, the sun disappeared, leaving behind a vibrant orange streak that stretched across the sky and cast a spectacular glow over the dark water.
-While we didn’t end up seeing any crocodiles, it was a beautiful end to a memorable day exploring the highlights of Airlie Beach.
+While we didn’t end up seeing any crocodiles, it was a beautiful end to a memorable day exploring the best things to do in Airlie Beach.

-Where to stay: Airlie Beach has great options for every budget, including fun backpacker hostels located along the main strip and numerous sites to park your camper van or pitch a tent.
-For those wanting more rest and relaxation, there are some wonderful hotels including Water’s Edge which is just a two minute walk from the town centre and beach.
-The one to three-bedroom suites are set up like spacious apartments, with full kitchens, a living room and incredible views of the ocean for those staying on the top floors.
+- at Water’s Edge Resort: Just a two minute walk from the town centre and beach, the one to three-bedroom suites are set up like spacious apartments with full kitchens, a living room and incredible views of the ocean for those staying on the top floors.
 The Balinese-inspired pool area is also a wonderful place to soak up the sun, which includes two serene infinity pools overlooking Airlie Beach.
+Click here to book

-How to get there: Airlie Beach is accessed via land, air and sea.
+How to get to Airlie Beach: Airlie Beach is accessed via land, air and sea.
 The easiest way is to fly into Hamilton Island airport, which is serviced from many major cities including Sydney and Brisbane, or Prosperine Airport which is only a five minute drive from town.
 If you’re already on Hamilton Island or one of the nearby islands such as Daydream Island or Long Island, book a ferry transfer through Cruise Whitsundays, which costs about $50 per person depending on where you’re coming from.
-Alternatively, book a scenic flight transfer through a company like GSL Aviation, which will include a jaunt over the spectacular Great Barrier Reef and famous Whitehaven Beach.
-You can also drive to Airlie Beach by taking the Bruce Highway, on hop on a train operated by Queensland Rail.
+Alternatively, book a scenic flight transfer through a company like GSL Aviation, drive to Airlie Beach by taking the Bruce Highway, or hop on a train operated by Queensland Rail.

-Where to eat: It’s hard to go wrong when it comes to dining out in Airlie Beach, with so many great options all located along the beach and main strip.
-The rule of thumb is the ones along Shute Harbour Road or attached to a hostel are generally more inexpensive than the ones located closer to the beach, so keep that in mind if budget is a concern.
+Airlie Beach restaurants: It’s hard to go wrong when it comes to dining out in Airlie Beach, with so many great options all located along the beach and main strip.
+The rule of thumb is the ones along Shute Harbour Road or attached to a hostel are generally more inexpensive than the ones located closer to the water, so keep that in mind if budget is a concern.
 Sorrento Restaurant and Bar is a good choice for those who like Italian food, and has an enviable position overlooking the Abell Point Marina.
 Closer to town, Beagles Pizza is just delicious and has great specials, while those looking to grab a cocktail will want to try Fish D’vine, which boasts over 400 types of rum.